Lumbini Tour

 Visit the Lumbini Museum

-Lumbini is surrounded by several picturesque villages and towns, which are worth exploring.
-Visitors can take a bicycle tour of the area, visit the nearby Kapilvastu Palace ruins, or explore the nearby sal forests.
+Lumbini is surrounded by several picturesque villages and towns worth exploring.
+Visitors can take a bicycle tour, visit the nearby Kapilvastu Palace ruins, or explore the nearby sal forests.

 Maya Devi Temple